Prefer to watch or listen? See video here to learn more about identifying a covert narcissist

 But how does a covert narcissist differ from an overt narcissist?

-Covert Narcissist vs. Overt Narcissist: The Differences
+Covert Narcissist vs. Grandiose Narcissist: The Differences

-Unlike the overt narcissist, the covert narcissist will not necessarily display narcissistic behavior that is immediately recognizable.
+Unlike the grandiose narcissist, the covert narcissist will not necessarily display narcissistic behavior that is immediately recognizable.
 You might even think they’re an empath because they seem so modest, so sensitive and so very unsure of themselves.

 While they will have the standard grandiose fantasies for their life – all of which are sure to be unrealistic and self-centered, not to mention ridiculously over-inflated, they will believe that their dreams are unrealistic and unattainable.
 They will blame the world for somehow holding them back, but secretly believe they are a fraud.
 You see a lot of “imposter syndrome” in people like this.